The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 * Single target heal (500p), 1.5s cast time, 400MP cost
 * Can weave one oGCD after this
-* Once you have Cure II, Cure is only used when you're out of mana and it's your only available heal
+* Once you have Cure II, Cure is only used when you're out of mana and it's your only available heal.

 ![Cure II](https://xivapi.com/i/000000/000406_hr1.png)

 ### **Cure II**

 * Single target heal (800p), 2.0s cast time, 1000MP cost
-* Use in niche scenarios where you need a single target heal, every other single target heal is on cooldown,  and it's too late to use Regen
+* Use in niche scenarios where you need a single target heal, every other single target heal is on cooldown, and it's too late to use Regen.

 ![Afflatus Solace](https://xivapi.com/i/002000/002640_hr1.png)

 ### **Afflatus Solace**

 * Single target heal (800p), instant cast
-* Use in most scenarios over Cure II as Misery can refund some of the lost Glare potency
+* Use in most scenarios over Cure II as Misery can refund some of the lost Glare potency.

 ![Regen](https://xivapi.com/i/002000/002628_hr1.png)

 ### **Regen**

 * Single target strong regen (six ticks of 250p), Total heal: 1,500.
-* Regen has substantially higher total potency than Cure II if you don't need immediate healing
+* Regen has substantially higher total potency than Cure II if you don't need immediate healing.
 * Regen won’t proc Divine Veil

 ![Medica](https://xivapi.com/i/000000/000408_hr1.png)